-Arlin is the author of more than 80 books and 20 websites.
+Arlin is the author of more than 85 titles (available on Amazon Kindle, Barnes & Noble Nook, Kobo Reader, iTunes iBooks, and paperback) and 20 websites.
 Saved from death and hell, he is an advocate for Jesus Christ.
 It is duly noted that those who have not yet come face-to-face with either death or the prospect of their souls going to hell will as yet lack that passion for Jesus.

 It is there in the middle where Arlin serves, helping others to come to know the real Jesus as their only hope; not because the scriptures say so, or others do, but because he experienced them both first hand.

 Doubters will mock and scorn, but this is only because they do not yet know there is a God, and He reigns supreme, and His name is Jesus Christ.
 There is no one, and nothing but Him, and He alone that can save a person from their mistakes, an untimely death, or the penalty of hell.